infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

 Step 3

 : Selecting Approach will give you a list of approaches (see tables below) for the different runways at your selected airport and  a preview will display on the map as you cycle through them.
-Tap 'select' at the bottom when you have your desired approach
+Tap "select" at the bottom when you have your desired approach

 Tip

-: Make sure to select one of the approaches that has been broadcast as in use on the ATIS (if ATC are present); or if uncontrolled, the approach that favors the weather and current traffic levels
+: Make sure to select one of the approaches that has been broadcast as in use on the ATIS (if ATC is present); or if uncontrolled, the approach that favors the weather and current traffic levels

 Step 4

 : Some approaches may give you a further option called a Transition.
-These usually start the approach from a navigation aid such as a VOR, but if you would prefer, you can just select 'Vectors to Final' and the transition will not be included.
+These usually start the approach from a navigation aid such as a VOR, but if you would prefer, you can just select "Vectors to Final" and the transition will not be included

 Step 5

-: Once you're happy with your selection you can tap 'Add to Flight Plan'.
+: Once you're happy with your selection you can tap "Add to Flight Plan".
 The 'Back' button is available if you change your mind